 Prepare your baking sheet pan by greasing it with butter or shortening or lining it with parchment paper.
-Or use a silicone baking mat, which is my favorite technique.
+Or use a silicone baking mat, which is our favorite technique.

-Using a 1 oz scoop or the equivalent, drop 1 oz balls of dough onto your sheet pan, leaving enough room between them to allow for them to spread.
+Using a 1-ounce scoop or the equivalent, drop 1-ounce balls of dough onto your sheet pan, leaving enough room between them to allow for them to spread.

-Bake 10-12 minutes or until the edges and bottoms of the cookies are beginning to look golden brown.
+Bake 10 to 12 minutes or until the edges and bottoms of the cookies are beginning to look golden brown.